nastprol/tetris/README.md

 * copy
 * PyQt5

-For start: python Tetris_game.py
+For start: python Tetris_game.py/n
-You can control current block with LEFT and RIGHT Press SPACE for pause the game
+You can control current block with LEFT and RIGHT/n Press SPACE for pause the game/n
-Press UP to turn current block
+Press UP to turn current block/n
-Press DOWN to speed up current block
+Press DOWN to speed up current block/n